pbinkley/microcopying_1940/index.markdown

 <p>Its activities consist in part in the operation
 of Bibliofilm Service which is a microfilming agency serving four, and more, government libraries.
-One reason it is doing that actual microfilming operation is historical; another <span style="page" id="page239">[p.239]</span> reason is that some of the government departments  due to the laws of the government find it difficult to operate and defray the expenses of operation of microfilming activities in their own libraries.
+One reason it is doing that actual microfilming operation is historical; another <span class="page" id="page239">[p.239]</span> reason is that some of the government departments  due to the laws of the government find it difficult to operate and defray the expenses of operation of microfilming activities in their own libraries.
 In that sense, it is in those libraries serving